LucasZNK/multi-thread-server/README.md

 # Future improvements
 There are several ways in which this web server could be improved.
 Some potential improvements include:

-Adding support for more HTTP methods (e.g. POST, PUT, DELETE) Adding support for dynamic content (e.g. through the use of templates or a server-side scripting language) Improving error handling and logging
+* Adding support for more HTTP methods (e.g. POST, PUT, DELETE)
+* Adding support for dynamic content (e.g. through the use of templates or a server-side scripting language)
+* Improving error handling and logging
-Adding support for TLS/SSL to secure connections
+* Adding support for TLS/SSL to secure connections
-Error handling
+* Error handling
-Dynamic setup of threads based on the hardware available Get hardware available
+* Dynamic setup of threads based on the hardware available
+* Get hardware specs